restorer/zame-haxe-particles/README.md

 Features:

- - Can load .plist files from Particle Designer or [Particle Designer 2](https://71squared.com/en/particledesigner).
+ - Can load files from Particle Designer or [Particle Designer 2](https://71squared.com/en/particledesigner).
  - Has drawTiles renderer along with GL renderer.

 **NOTE: work in progress, more features coming.**